 Exhaust systems for vehicle fumes

 Air pollution is the cause of 40,000 deaths in the UK each year, and vehicle exhaust fumes are a significant factor in this.
-Vehicle exhaust gasses are present in many types of workplace.
+Vehicle exhaust gases are present in many types of workplace.
 These include garages and car dealerships, MOT bays and car servicing workshops, railway-related facilities, airports, fire stations, military installations and repair shops.

-Vehicle exhaust fumes contain highly dangerous poisonous gases such as carbon monoxide.
+Vehicle exhaust fumes contain highly dangerous poisonous gasses such as carbon monoxide.
 As well as the risk of immediate fatal poisoning if concentrated levels of a gas are inhaled, exposure to vehicle fumes can cause irritation of the eyes and respiratory tract – and over the long-term can increase the risk of lung cancer.

 What processes pose vehicle exhaust risk?